August 18, 2015

 Rediscovering "Bau"and Architecture’s Countercultural Moment

-The radical architectural magazine is given its due at a small, but comprehensive exhibition at London's Institute of Contemporary Arts.
+The radical architectural magazine is given its due at a small, but sprawling exhibition at London’s Institute of Contemporary Arts.

 Curated by Juliette Desorgues, the exhibition Everything is Architecture: Bau Magazine from the 60s and 70s at London’s Institute of Contemporary Arts is the first show devoted to the radical architectural magazine.
 Pictured: Above the display vitrines, blown-up versions of Bau’s covers are arranged chronologically, along with key articles and spreads, demonstrating how its editors liked to play with scale.